Healthy Gut. Happy Life.

 Dr. Guider is a thoughtful and caring physician who spends time listening and getting to know her patients.
 She uses evidence based medicine to help guide clinical decisions and educates her patients about all aspects of their illnesses and treatments.

-In her practice, she sees a large proportion of female patients with irritable bowel syndrome.
+In her practice at Metropolitan Gastroenterology Associates, she sees a large proportion of female patients with irritable bowel syndrome.
 Her main interests include advanced endoscopic procedures and colon cancer screening and surveillance.

 Dr. Guider earned her medical degree from Louisiana State University School of Medicine in New Orleans.
 She completed residency in internal medicine at University of Virginia.
 She completed her general gastroenterology and advanced endoscopy fellowships in Houston, TX at University of Texas-Houston, and training at Memorial Hermann and MD Anderson.